nikscrits/server/README.md

 This system comprises of two applications:  **a mobile application** and **a web application**.
 Together, these applications aim to create a functional location-based quiz.
 The overall purpose of this application is to encourage users to explore new places, whilst also learning something about the locations they visit through the answering of multi choice trivia questions.

 ## The Mobile Application
 [The mobile application](https://github.com/nikscrits/quiz) is the user interface for the system where the user can track their location and answer nearby questions.
 It can be downloaded to an android phone using [this link](https://build.phonegap.com/apps/3152351/builds).
-The user help guide for the mobile application can be found here.
+The user help guide for the mobile application can be found  as a html page [here](https://rawgit.com/nikscrits/quiz/master/userguide/Quiz%20User%20Guide.html).

 <img src="https://github.com/nikscrits/server/blob/master/screenshots/mobapp.png" width="500">